 Written by: Sam Cohn

-Most professional athletes have superstitions that are important to them.
-Whether that’s a free-throw ritual, a game day meal, or listening to the same music before each game.
+Most athletes have superstitions that are important to them and their game.
+Whether that’s a free-throw ritual, a game day meal, or listening to the same music on game day.
 Temple Men’s Basketball junior guard Quinton Rose has his headband, and it isn’t something he takes lightly.